Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

-Your doctor has referred you to physiotherapy because your neck pain just will not go away?
-Or you are wondering whether physiotherapy is even worth it for your cervical spine problems?
+Your doctor has referred you to physio training because your neck pain just will not go away?
+Or you are wondering whether physio training is even worth it for your cervical spine problems?
 Then you are in the right place.
-Physiotherapy for neck pain is one of the most effective treatments available — the evidence is clear: active therapy significantly outperforms passive measures in the long run (Gross et al., 2015).
+Physio Training for neck pain is one of the most effective routines available — the evidence is clear: active training significantly outperforms passive measures in the long run (Gross et al., 2015).

-In this article, you will learn what to expect during physiotherapy for neck pain, which treatment methods are used, how many sessions you will need and — crucially — how to keep training between appointments so the therapy produces lasting results.
+In this article, you will learn what to expect during physio training for neck pain, which training methods are used, how many sessions you will need and — crucially — how to keep training between appointments so the training produces lasting results.

-Not every neck pain needs physiotherapy right away.
+Not every neck pain needs physio training right away.
 Acute tension often resolves on its own within 1–2 weeks.
-Physiotherapy is recommended when:
+Physio Training is recommended when:

 - Chronic neck pain: Symptoms persist for more than 6–12 weeks despite self-care measures

-- Cervical spine syndrome: Diagnosed by a doctor with recurring complaints
+- Cervical spine syndrome: Assessd by a doctor with recurring complaints

-- Cervicogenic dizziness: Dizziness caused by the cervical spine
+- Dizziness related to neck tension: Dizziness caused by the cervical spine

 - After whiplash: Accident or fall with persistent neck symptoms